cristinacdm/cristinacdm/README.md

 Hi, my name is _Cristina_ and I'm currently a freelance **artist**  from **Bracelona, Spain**.
-I'm also **learning full-stack development** by tacking part on a Bootcamp from *Undefined Academy*.
+I'm also **learning full-stack development** by taking part on a Bootcamp from *Undefined Academy*.
 New to the developer world but eager to learn more, so let's enjoy the ride and as they say... *journey before destination*.

    <p align="left">
 <a href="https://github.com/cristinacdm?tab=followers">